Symphony No. 41 (Mozart)

 Wolfgang Amadeus Mozart completed his Symphony No. 41 in C major, K. 551, on 10 August 1788.
 The longest and last symphony that he composed, it is regarded by many critics as among the greatest symphonies in classical music.
 The work is nicknamed the Jupiter Symphony, probably coined by the impresario Johann Peter Salomon.

+The autograph manuscript of the symphony is preserved in the Berlin State Library.